Haugen/personal-website/src/content/html-css/css-intro.md

 ---
-title: "An introduction to CSS"
+title: "An introduction to CSS, Cascading Style Sheets"
 metaDescription: "CSS describes how HTML should look.
 Everything visual you see on the web, colors, fonts, layouts etc, are described with CSS.
 In this straight forward introduction you'll get to know how CSS works, and how you can use it to style your website."
 publishedDate: 2023-09-18
 updatedDate: 2023-09-24